-RJ11 and RJ12 standards are quite close.
-This is because they both use the same connector six slots.
+The RJ11 and RJ12 standards are quite close.
+This is because they both use the same six-slot connector.

 The only difference between these two standards is the wiring and the number of strands that are used.